-Financial assets at FVOCI and at amortized cost
+Financial assets at amortized cost

-Quoted securities classified as Financial assets at FVOCI and financial assets at amortized cost have fair values that are generally based on quoted market prices, which is within the bid-ask price.
-Where the government debt securities are not quoted or the market prices are not readily available, the fair value is determined in reference to interpolated PH BVAL reference rates provided by the Philippine Dealing and Exchange Corporation (PDEx).
-Financial assets at FVOCI and financial assets at amortized cost of the Manila Branch are categorized as Level 1 and 3.
+Quoted securities classified as financial assets at amortized cost have fair values that are generally based on quoted market prices, which is within the bid-ask price.
+Where the government debt securities are not quoted or the market prices are not readily available, the fair value is determined in reference to interpolated PH BVAL reference rates provided by the Philippine Dealing and Exchange Corporation (PDEx) and are categorized as Level 2.